GT-ARC/opaca-core/doc/user-management.md

 ### `PUT /users/{username}`

 Edit user information for a specific user.
 Since this includes roles/privileges that grant users different authority levels, this is only available for the **ADMIN** role for now.
+(In the future, this should also be available for the **USER** for changing the username or the password)

 ### `DELETE /users/{username}`

 Delete a specific user by the username from the database.
-Currently, this is only allowed by **ADMIN** but should also be available to every user when the deletion is about their own user data.
+This is only allowed by **ADMIN** and the **USER** belonging to the username.